-1. The Potterton Performa 24 is a fully automatic gas fired wall mounted combination boiler.
-It is room sealed and fan assisted, and will provide central heating and mains fed domestic hot water.

-2. The boiler is set to give a maximum output of 24.0 kW.

-3. It is designed for use on Natural Gas (G20) and can be converted to use Propane or Butane.

-4. The boiler is suitable for use only on fully pumped sealed heating systems.
-Priority is given to domestic hot water.

-5. The boiler data badge gives details of the model, serial number and Gas Council number and is situated on the control box.
-It is visible when the case front panel is removed (Fig. 1).

-6. The boiler is intended to be installed in residential / commercial / light industrial E.M.C. environments on a governed meter supply only.

-7. The boiler must be installed with one of the purpose designed flues such as the standard horizontal flue kit, part no. 247719.

-8. All systems must be thoroughly flushed and treated with inhibitor (see section 6.2).
+- 1. The Potterton Performa 28 is a fully automatic gas fired wall mounted combination boiler.
+It is room sealed and fan assisted, and will serve central heating and mains fed domestic hot water. - 2.
+The boiler is set to give a maximum output of 29.4 kW. - 3.
+It is designed for use on Natural Gas (G20) and can be converted to use Propane. - 4.
+The boiler is suitable for use only on fully pumped sealed heating systems.
+Priority is given to domestic hot water. - 5.
+The boiler data badge gives details of the model, serial number and Gas Council number and is situated on the control box.
+It is visible when the case front panel is removed (Fig. 1). - 6.
+The boiler is intended to be installed in residential / commercial / light industrial E.M.C. environments on a governed meter supply only. - 7.
+The boiler must be installed with one of the purpose designed flues such as the standard horizontal flue kit, part no. 247719. - 8.
+All systems must be thoroughly flushed and treated with inhibitor (see section 6.2).

 1. The appliance is suitable for installation only in G.B. and I.E. and should be installed in accordance with the rules in force.
-For Ireland install in accordance with I.S.813 "INSTALLATION OF Gas APPLIANCES".
-The installation must be carried out by a CORGI Registered Installer or other competent person and be in accordance with the relevant requirements of Gas SAFETY (Installation and Use) REGULATIONS, the BUILDING REGULATIONS (Scotland) (Consolidation), the LOCAL BUILDING REGULATIONS, the CURRENT I.E.E.
-WIRING REGULATIONS and the bye laws of the Local Water Undertaking.
+For Ireland install in accordance with I.S.813 "Installation of Gas Appliances".
+The installation must be carried out by a CORGI Registered Installer or other competent person and be in accordance with the relevant requirements of Gas Safety (Installation and Use) Regulations, the Building Regulations (Scotland) (Consolidation), the Local Building Regulations and the bye laws of the Local Water Undertaking.
 Where no specific instructions are given, reference should be made to the relevant BRITISH STANDARD CODES OF PRACTICE.